atmulyana/react-input-validator/docs/index.md

 ## How To Install

+For web app, install the following package:

+    npm i @react-input-validator/web

+For React Native app, install the following package:

-    npm i rc-input-validator --legacy-peer-deps
+    npm i @react-input-validator/native

-## The Comparison between `rc-input-validator` and The Other System
+## The Comparison between `@react-input-validator` and The Other System

 Here, we explain the comparison with the other package or even the *built-in* validation stuff in HTML DOM (Document Object Model).
-Not trying to compete those systems but `rc-input-validator` tries to fill the untouched gap.
+Not trying to compete those systems but `@react-input-validator` tries to fill the untouched gap.

 ### Schema-based validator
 This kind of validator is quite popular.
 Therefore, we talk about it here.
 The example of this kind of validator are [`zod`](https://zod.dev/) and [`ajv`](https://ajv.js.org/).
 These validators can validate a simple data up to a complex nested object.
-Whereas, in the other hand, `rc-input-validator` can only validate the simple values.
+Whereas, in the other hand, `@react-input-validator` can only validate the simple values.
 It's because this package is designed to validate the inputs inside the form that will be submitted to the server.
 In fact, the form inputs retain the simple value, mostly a string or an array of string.

 Another fact, the object of *schema* validator is the data itself.
-Whereas, the object of `rc-input-validator` is the input components (the User Interface widget/control) which is indirectly the data retained by the input components.
+Whereas, the object of `@react-input-validator` is the input components (the User Interface widget/control) which is indirectly the data retained by the input components.
 So, what is the different?
-`rc-input-validator` can show the error message near the invalid input component and change their styling (appearance) whether they are invalid or valid.
+`@react-input-validator` can show the error message near the invalid input component and change their styling (appearance) whether they are invalid or valid.

-Actually, `rc-input-validator` can also to validate the data directly.
+Actually, `@react-input-validator` can also to validate the data directly.
 But it's likely you prefer to use schema-based validator for web API service.

 ### *Built-in* HTML DOM (Document Object Model) validation stuff